Memorial Day Service

 One Life - One Flag - One Voice

 Memorial Day 2019 marked a very important historic milestone.
-Together with hundreds of friends, family, and brother masons, we unveiled “The Battle Within,” a simple monument to help to capture the public's attention, underscore the veteran communities commitment to easing the suffering, and honor our heroes for their service, regardless of where they died.
+Together with hundreds of friends and family, we unveiled “The Battle Within,” a simple monument to help to capture the public's attention, underscore the veteran communities' commitment to easing the suffering, and honor our heroes for their service, regardless of where they died.

-This Memorial Day, May 31, 2021, The Battle Within Foundation and the Buffalo and Erie County Naval and Serviceman’s Park will be hosting a non-denominational memorial service.
+This Memorial Day, May 31, 2021, The Battle Within Foundation and the Buffalo and Erie County Naval and Military Park will be hosting a non-denominational memorial service.
 We will be assembling at 10:00 AM alongside the Viet Nam Memorial.
-Under the theme “One Life-One Flag-One Voice, the Memorial Garden 's entire Heroes’ Walk will be blanketed with 7500 small American flags to represent each of those we have lost to PTSD since last Memorial Day.
+Under the theme “One Life-One Flag-One Voice.

 There will also be:

 • A non-denominational Memorial Service: Pastor Paul Emory, Chaplain for the Campus Ministry

 • Keynote Speaker: Paul Rudnicki- Chairman of VALOR Veteran's Foodbank

 • Patriotic music by The Buffalo/Niagara Concert Band

 • The National Anthem by opera soprano Andrea Todaro

 • A gun salute from an American Legion post